andru100/Sudoku-Solver/Readme.md

 I then demonstrate how a simple puzzle can be solved using constraint propagation. <br/>

-Finally I demonstrate how when given a harder puzzle a combination of constraint propagation and depth first search is needed to create a solution that can solve any puzzle given.
+Finally I demonstrate how when given a harder puzzle, a combination of constraint propagation and depth first search is needed to create a solution that can solve any puzzle, no matter the complexity.